oceanprotocol/uploader.js/docs/classes/index.default.md

 [index](../modules/index.md).default

-DBSClient is a TypeScript library for interacting with the DBS API.
+Client is a TypeScript library for interacting with the DBS API.

 ## Table of contents